htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Primary Target User

-Movie viewers who face challenges finding movies that align with their preferences and often spend significant time deciding what to watch because of the overwhelming number of available choices.
+Movie viewers who have difficulty finding films that match their interests and often spend a considerable amount of time choosing what to watch due to the large variety of available options.
 ## Persona Summary

 - **Persona Name:** Alex Tan